We are recycling nitrogen from waste water

 The main objective of the Re-Fertilize project was to demonstrate EasyMining’s innovative process for nitrogen removal and recovery.

-Converts ammonium nitrogen from wastewater streams to ammonium sulphate.
+EasyMining´s Aqua2N technology removes ammonium nitrogen from wastewater streams and converts it to ammonium sulphate.